Table of Contents

 What is the strongest welding rod?

-Well, E70 models are believed to be the strongest welding rod.
+E70 models are believed to be the strongest welding rod.
 They can provide a minimum tensile strength of 70000 psi.
 Examples of E70 series welding rods are E7014 and E7018.

-Both these electrodes have very few structural differences.
+These electrodes have very few structural differences.
 However, these little differences serve very crucial purposes.
 And I think you also wondered that.
 If you are a beginner, I would suggest you use the 7014 welding rod.